curvenote-research/continuous-science/article.md

 ## Comparing open-access & open-source

 One analogy to look at is comparing the production and sharing of software to the production and sharing of knowledge.
 These analogies are illuminating, but not prescriptive.
-The journey scientific communication and technical knowledge production will take is distinct from software engineering and the pressures are requirements of business are very different than academia.
+The journey scientific communication and technical knowledge production will take is distinct from software engineering and the pressures and requirements of business are very different than academia.

 > Scientific exploration and experimentation is different from programming. \
 > Writing is different than programming.